Jai-Gaur-26/Jai-Gaur-26/README.md

 - 🌱 I’m currently working on my Front-end Web Development skills
 - 🖥️ Open to work!
 - 🥅 2021 Goals: Become a full-stack Web Developer and proficient in Data Structures & Algorithms
-- 👨‍💻 You can check-out my projects at [https://www.github.com/Jai-Gaur-26](https://www.github.com/Jai-Gaur-26)
+- 👨‍💻 You can check out my projects at [https://www.github.com/Jai-Gaur-26](https://www.github.com/Jai-Gaur-26)
 - ✉️ You can reach out to me via email at jaigaur2609@gmail.com

 <br />